EN FR DE

 Methodology

-A teacher training course that includes:
+A teacher training course that included:

-• Professional tours, discussions on scientific and ethical topics, meetings with researchers about recent scientific research, state-of-the-art workshops
+• Professional tours, discussions on scientific and ethical topics, meetings with researchers about recent scientific research, state-of-the-art workshops.

 • Synchronous and asynchronous meetings on the Internet through a special website.